bingeli1212/nitrile-preview/doc/DOC-contex-multicol.md

 of PNG files where each PNG file represents a page, use the following command:

+    convert x.pdf -density 300 my.pdf my.png

+For a multi-page PDF file of three pages, this command will create images that are named my-0.png, my-1.png, my-2.png.

     convert x.pdf +adjoin x-%04d.png

 To verify that ImageMagick is working properly following